Our History

 MACED launches an energy savings program then called Energy Efficient Enterprises, or E3.

-Through this work, we have saved businesses, organizations and homeowners more than $1.2 million dollars annually on utility bills, and facilitated the completion of more than 500 energy efficiency installations.
+Through this work, we have saved businesses, organizations and homeowners millions of dollars annually on utility bills, and facilitated the completion of more than 500 energy efficiency and 60 solar installations.

 2010